Winter Safety Tips

 Use first aid to help someone who may have hypothermia or frostbite.
 Online and classroom courses are available at workplaces and other organizations through NSC.
 Download the NSC first aid app and you will be ready to give first aid for frostbite, hypothermia and many other emergencies.

 Carbon monoxide detectors save lives.
-Every year, over 400 people die and 50,000 are treated for carbon monoxide poisoning.
+Every year, hundreds of people die and tens of thousands are treated for carbon monoxide poisoning.

 The most common symptoms of carbon monoxide poisoning are often described as “flu-like” – headache, dizziness, weakness, upset stomach, vomiting, chest pain and confusion.
 Check out our carbon monoxide fact page.